 There are courses all along the peninsula including Curlewis, Clifton Springs, Portarlington and St Leonards.

 With its ocean beaches, bays and rivers the Bellarine is a slice of heaven for lovers of water sports.

 As the area is fairly unpopulated you can surf world class waves without much competition.
 In winter you might even have the waves all to yourself.

 Check out Ocean Grove and Point Lonsdale for the best surf.

 You’ll be surprised to learn there’s more going on under the waters of the Bellarine Peninsula than you might expect.
 Join an organised tour with a dive operator in Queenscliff, and discover old shipwrecks and reefs teeming with marine life – including delightful seahorses.

 Or you could swim with dolphins and seals in unique marine national parks.

 Of course with all this water about, there are ample piers, jetties, rocks and shorelines where you can cast a line in and catch your dinner.

-A good place to start is Fort Queenscliff, built to defend the entrance to Port Phillip Bay it’s reminiscent of a medieval fortress with muzzle-loading cannons, walls, a dry moat and a keep.
+A good place to start is Fort Queenscliff.
+Built to defend the entrance to Port Phillip Bay, it’s reminiscent of a medieval fortress with muzzle-loading cannons, walls, a dry moat and a keep.
 A part of Australian history, this is one of the more interesting Queenscliff attractions.

 Enjoy some of the best festivals in Australia.
-Held throughout the year and usually involve either food or music – and of course lots of fun.
-Take your pick from the National Celtic Festival, Queenscliff Music Festival, Festival of the Sea, or the Wallington Strawberry Fair, just to name a few.
+Held throughout the year they usually involve either food or music – and of course lots of fun.
+Take your pick from the National Celtic Festival, Queenscliff Music Festival, Portarlington Mussel Festival, or the Wallington Strawberry Fair, just to name a few.